 5 Steps to Fulfilling Your Attendees’ Hierarchy of Needs

 - Physiological: This is the no-brainer.
 In order to meet your attendees’ most basic needs, you need to provide food, beverage and rest.
 Food and beverage can be taken care of by booking a caterer, but are your conference sessions scheduled back-to-back?
-Make sure you add 15-minute breaks throughout the day to allow conference attendees to get a drink of water, recharge their brains or even use the restroom without having to miss out on speaker presentations!
+Make sure you add 15-minute breaks throughout the day to allow conference attendees to get a drink of water, recharge their brains or use the restroom without having to miss out on speaker presentations!

 - Safety: Again, this is a meeting planning basic.
 You need to provide a shelter for your annual conference to give your attendees a sense of safety and well-being.
 Choosing a safe venue with nearby lodging for overnight stays in critical.
-And, as you know, holding your actual conference AT a hotel where attendees can stay ensures their ultimate comfort and safety.
+And, as you know, holding your actual conference at a hotel where attendees can stay ensures their ultimate comfort and safety.

 - Belonging: Once the basic needs are met, it’s important to fulfill your attendees’ social needs.
 One of the main reasons attendees go to your annual meeting is to network with other industry professionals, so make sure you are scheduling plenty of networking time!